joshbeard/sensu-slack-compact-alert/README.md

 It's written in Python and uses the [jspaleta/sensu-python-runtime](https://bonsai.sensu.io/assets/jspaleta/sensu-python-runtime) runtime in Sensu Go.

-While Sensu [provides](https://bonsai.sensu.io/assets/sensu/sensu-slack-handler) a Slack handler, its messages take up too much space.
-This handler intends to be more condensed and provide more useful information.
+Sensu [provides](https://bonsai.sensu.io/assets/sensu/sensu-slack-handler) a Slack handler, but its messages take up too much space.
+This handler intends to be more condensed and fit messages on a single line.

-Emojis are used to indicate the status and the output is typically a single line:
+Emojis are used to indicate the status:

 ![Screenshot showing Slack output](https://raw.githubusercontent.com/joshbeard/sensu-slack-compact-alert/master/docs/screenshot1.png)